umnilab/METS-R_SIM/README.md

 ## 2.1 Quick start
 1. Download the installer (the latest is `mets_r_v0.9.0.jar`) from the [the METS-R repository](https://github.com/umnilab/METS-R_SIM/releases/tag/0.9.0).
-2. Double click the installer and follow the instruction to decompress the METS-R SIM into a proper folder.
+2. Double-click the installer and follow the instructions to decompress the METS-R SIM into a proper folder.
-3. Go to that folder, and double click `start_model.bat` (in linux use "start_model.command")
+3. Go to that folder, and double click `start_model.bat` (in Linux use "start_model.command")
-4. Click Run and you should see the below *Repast Symphony* simulation window (After specified in the first time, you can also use *Run* button in the Eclipse toolbar).
+4. Click Run and you should see the below *Repast Symphony* simulation window (After specifying the first time, you can also use the *Run* button in the Eclipse toolbar).

     ![Example of METS-R](res/addsevs_interface.png)

 5. Click on the *Start Run* button in the pop-up window to begin the simulation.
-6. The simulation outputs can be found in the agg_output folder, the vehicle trajectories is in the sim_output folder.
+6. The simulation outputs can be found in the agg_output folder, and the vehicle trajectories are in the sim_output folder.
 7. If required, you can modify the inputs of the simulation run scenario according to your needs in the configuration file (`METS_R/data/Data.properties`)

 ## 2.2 Load METS-R in an IDE